How to Tell Family You’re Busy While Working from Home

 So here are some ideas on re-purposing what you already have:

 Wherever you choose to work, it is important you don’t work anywhere else, so it sets boundaries for your family of where you can be approached and where not.
-So, if you decide that the kitchen counter is the best possible place to work, work ONLY from there.
-Meaning, don’t start carrying your laptop around the house and working from anywhere.
+So, if you decide that the kitchen counter is the best possible place to work, work ONLY from there – and consider small safety upgrades like fire retardant curtains if your workspace is near windows or open areas.
+Don’t start carrying your laptop around the house and working from anywhere.

 You can check out some top tricks on how to make the most out of your home office here.